Women in Antarctica

-There may have been women in Antarctica and exploring the regions around Antarctica for many centuries.
-The most celebrated "first" for women was in 1935 when Caroline Mikkelsen became the first woman to set foot on one of Antarctica's islands.
+Women have been exploring the regions around Antarctica for many centuries.
+The most celebrated "first" for women in Antarctica was in 1935 when Caroline Mikkelsen became the first woman to set foot on one of Antarctica's islands.
 Early male explorers, such as Richard Byrd, named areas of Antarctica after wives and female heads of state.
 As Antarctica moved from a place of exploration and conquest to a scientific frontier, women worked to be included in the sciences.
 The first countries to have female scientists working in Antarctica were the Soviet Union, South Africa and Argentina.

 Besides exploring and working as scientists, women have also played supportive roles as wives, fund-raisers, publicists, historians, curators and administrators of organizations and services that support Antarctic operations.
 Many early women on Antarctica were the wives of explorers.
 Some women worked with Antarctica from afar, crafting policies for a place they had never seen.
-Women who wished to have larger roles in Antarctica and on the continent itself had to "overcome gendered assumptions about the ice and surmount bureaucratic inertia.
+Women who wished to have larger roles in Antarctica and on the continent itself had to "overcome gendered assumptions about the ice and surmount bureaucratic inertia".
 As women began to break into fields in Antarctica, they found that it could be difficult to compete against men who already had the "expeditioner experience" needed for permanent science positions.
 Women who were qualified for expeditions or jobs in Antarctica were less likely to be selected than men, even after a 1995 study by Jane Mocellin showed that women cope better than men with the Antarctic environment.

 Historic barriers against inclusion

 Most early policies and practices, including the construction and creation of Antarctic organizations, were created initially by men.
 Women were originally excluded from early exploration in Antarctica based on the opinion that women could not handle the extremes in temperature or crisis situations.
 Vivian Fuchs, who was in charge of the British Antarctic Survey in the 1960s, believed that women could not carry heavy equipment and that Antarctic facilities were unsuitable for women.
 The United States believed for many years that the climate of Antarctic was too harsh for women.

 Antarctica was seen by many men as a place where men could imagine themselves heroic conquerors.
 In Western culture, frontier territories are often associated with masculinity.
 Antarctica itself was envisioned by many male explorers as a "virginal woman" or "monstrous feminine body" to be conquered by men.
 Women were often "invoked in terms of place naming and territorial conquest and later even encouraged to have babies in Antarctica."
-Using women as territorial conquest is probably at its most literal in the way that Argentina and Chile have flown pregnant women to Antarctica to give birth and stake a national claim to the area.
+Using women as territorial conquest is literal in the way that Argentina flew pregnant women to Antarctica to give birth and stake a national claim to the area.